RealKareemAnees/API-Security-in-Action/Readme.md

 > adding the SameSite=none and Secure attributes to those cookies, but this can
 > cause problems in some web browsers (see https://www.chromium.org/updates/
 > same-site/incompatible-clients).
 Google, Apple, and Mozilla are all becoming more
 > aggressive in blocking cross-site cookies to prevent tracking and other security or privacy issues.
-It’s clear that the future of cookies will be restricted to HTTP requests
+It's clear that the future of cookies will be restricted to HTTP requests
 > within the same site and that alternative approaches, such as those discussed in the
 > rest of this chapter, must be used for all other cases.